kamailio/kamcli/README.md

 **kamcli** is aiming at being a modern and extensible alternative to the shell script **kamctl**.

-It requires that `jsonrpcs` module of Kamailio is loaded and configured to listen on an Unix domain socket or FIFO file.
+It requires that `jsonrpcs` module of Kamailio is loaded and configured to listen on a Unix domain socket or FIFO file.
 The way to interact with Kamailio has to be set inside `kamcli` config file (kamcli.ini).

 ### Features